-ECU Health names Jenny Markham as Chief Legal Officer
+ECU Health names Jenny Markham as chief legal officer

 As Chief Legal Officer, Markham is responsible for overseeing the ECU Health Office of General Counsel and all matters within the framework of the joint operating agreement between ECU Health and the Brody School of Medicine, including the health system and Brody.
 She will report directly to Dr. Waldrum in his dual role as CEO and dean.

-Markham brings a wealth of health care legal experience to her new role, having previously served as system vice president and deputy general counsel at UNC Health.
-Markham earned her J.D. at University of Richmond School of Law, and has experience working as a health law associate for a large North Carolina law firm.
-Her deep understanding of the intricacies of health care transformation will undoubtedly add significant value to ECU Health as it continues to evolve and strives to enhance the health and well-being of the region.
+Markham brings a wealth of healthcare legal experience to her new role, having previously served as system vice president and deputy general counsel at UNC Health.
+Markham earned her J.D. at the University of Richmond School of Law and has experience working as a health law associate for a large North Carolina law firm.
+Her deep understanding of the intricacies of healthcare transformation will undoubtedly add significant value to ECU Health as it continues to evolve and strives to enhance the health and well-being of the region.

 “It is an honor to join ECU Health as the chief legal officer,” said Markham.
 “It is immediately clear to me during my brief time here that ECU Health is rooted in service to a mission that has profound impacts on a rural communities across the region.
 I look forward to contributing to the collaboration between rural health care and academic medicine as we work together to make a meaningful difference in the health and well-being of our community.”